 “I’m a paramedic.
 I work in Tacoma.
 I’m not crazy and I’m not a stalker.
 I just like to see people blessed by the healing power of God.
 You can ask my lovely daughter….honest, lady!”

 “You’re a paramedic huh?
 Do you always go around asking strangers about their personal problems?”

 I was a little embarrassed.
 She didn’t brush us off completely, but she wasn’t exactly welcoming us into her life.
-I looked at the flowers sitting happily in their pots in the entrance to the store.
-“Look Ma’am.
+I looked at the flowers sitting happily in their pots at the entrance to the store.
+“Look, Ma’am.
 I don’t always do this with strangers.
 I try to obey the Lord when I feel like He wants me to talk to someone.”

 “I’m sorry about that.
 I know this must be terribly awkward for you.”

 She looked at my daughter.
 “You seem like a nice girl.
 Does he always do this kind of stuff?”

 My daughter smiled.
 “Well actually, yes he does.
 We do pray for a lot of strangers.”

 We were creating a scene in the entrance to the store and I wanted to take the conversation somewhere more private.
 “Why don’t we walk to your car and talk about it on the way there?”